Reviews You Can Rely On

 Cleaning

 This model was one of the more difficult to clean.
 The discs, blade, bowl, and lid are all dishwasher safe, though recommended for the top shelf only.
-The blade was easy enough to clean, especially helped by its longer length, making it easier to hold on to when washing manually.
+The blade was easy enough to clean, especially with its longer length, which made it easier to hold onto when washing manually.
 The bowl had some small raised points to act as stops for the smaller bowl that would catch food and be very problematic to clean.
 The lid was even worse, with some even smaller spaces that would trap food and cause endless frustration to clean.

 cuisinart elemental 13-cup - the included accessories with the elemental.